pyHi-M/pyHiM/docs/source/user_guide/script.md

 - Calculates and plots the inverse of the PWD matrix.
 - Calculates and plots contact probability matrix for each dataset.
 - Calculates and plots ensemble contact probability matrix.
-- Calcualtes and plots tensemble 3-way contact probability matrix for the set of anchors defined in the `folders2Load.json` file.
+- Calculates and plots tensemble 3-way contact probability matrix for the set of anchors defined in the `folders2Load.json` file.
 - Optional: Reads MATLAB single-cell PWD matrices and performs all previous operations.

 ```